-Professor of Cognitive and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Center for Children and Young People in the King's College London, UK.
+Professor of Cognitive Neuroscience and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Centre for Children and Young People at King's College London, UK.

 Share: